Bitter Tears: Ballads of the American Indian: Reception

 Bitter Tears and one single were successful, the album rising to No. 2 and "The Ballad of Ira Hayes", reaching No. 3 on the Billboard Hot Country Singles chart.
 But this required effort.
 Though the song started out quickly on the Billboard chart, seven weeks later the song was floundering in the mid-teens.
 According to later accounts, by stressing the Native American theme, Cash had entered contemporary controversial social issues and upheaval of the period.
 He encountered resistance to this work.

 "Facing censorship and an angry backlash from radio stations, DJs and fans for speaking out on behalf of Native people, Cash decided to fight back."
-He paid for a full-page ad that appeared in the August 22, 1964 issue of Billboard magazine, calling some DJs and programmers "gutless" for not playing the Ira Hayes song, and asking why they were afraid to do so.
+He paid for a full-page ad that appeared in the August 22, 1964, issue of Billboard, calling some DJs and programmers "gutless" for not playing the Ira Hayes song, and asking why they were afraid to do so.
 He left the question unanswered.

 Cash began a campaign to support the Ira Hayes song, buying and sending out more than 1,000 copies to radio stations across America.
 By September 19, the song had reached number 3 in Billboard.

 In 2010, the Western Writers of America chose "The Ballad of Ira Hayes" as one of the Top 100 Western songs of all time.